Brewing Yeast Description Guide

 Pediococcus damnosus

-Also known as “pedio”.
-A lactic acid producing bacteria used in the production of sour beers.
-A top choice for secondary barrel aged beers.
-This bacteria will produce sourness over time, and may cause “ropiness” that goes away with extended aging.
-Diacetyl production is commo with pedio, so it is often recommended to pitch with a mixed culture containing brettanomyces to break it down.
+Also referred to as “Pedio”.
+This lactic acid producing bacteria is widely used in the secondary fermentation of barrel aged sour beers.
+Relatively IBU and alcohol tolerant.
+Sourness can take extensive aging to produce.
+May produce a “ropiness” that goes away with time, and may produce diacetyl.
+It is recommended to pitch pedio in conjunction with a mixed culture containing brettanomyces to break it down.

 View